What are Natural Polymers?

 There are about many examples of natural polymers which occur in nature.
 A brief description on some of them are listed below-

 - Proteins and Polypeptides- Proteins are the basic type of natural polymers which constitutes in almost all the living organisms.
 Proteins are said to be most versatile in nature.
 They can also be as catalysts.
-Some of the proteins are called as enzymes.
-These enzymes are responsible for various chemical reactions occurring in our body and it happens about million times faster even without these enzymes.
-One type of protein in our blood called as hemoglobin carries the oxygen from lungs to the cells of a human body.
+Some proteins are called as enzymes.
+These enzymes are responsible for various chemical reactions occurring in our body and it happens about a million times faster even without these enzymes.
+One type of protein in our blood called as haemoglobin carries the oxygen from lungs to the cells of a human body.

 A protein is usually a naturally occurring type of polyamide.
 This polymer consists of an amide group present in the backbone chain of human body.

 - Collagen– Collagen is one of the natural polymers and is a protein.
 It makes up the connective tissue present in the skin of human beings.
 This Collagen-polymer is also a fiber that creates an elastic layer below the skin and thus helps in keeping it supple and smooth.